Security-Onion-Solutions/securityonion-docs/use-cases.rst

 Use Cases
 =========

-Security Onion is designed for many different use cases!
+Now that you've installed Security Onion, it's time to configure it!
+Security Onion is designed for many different use cases.
 Here are just a few examples.

 .. tip::